raspberrypilearning/flappy-astronaut/worksheet.md

 ## What Next?

-1. Can you play around with the variable values to make the game easier/more difficult?
+1. Can you play around with the variable values to make the game easier or more difficult?

-1. Can you keep a score so that each time a column is successfully negotiated the score increase by 1?
+1. Can you keep a score so that each time a column is successfully negotiated, the score increases by one point?

 1. Can you think of other ways of controlling the astronaut?
 Maybe you could use the joystick or the humidity sensor?